Katie Chapman: International career

-In March 2002 Chapman headed her first goal for England in a 4–1 2003 FIFA Women's World Cup qualification win in the Netherlands.
+In March 2002, Chapman headed her first goal for England in a 4–1 2003 FIFA Women's World Cup qualification win in the Netherlands.
 She was named FA International Player of the Year for 2002.
 Without Chapman – pregnant with her first child – England eventually failed to reach the 2003 FIFA Women's World Cup after a play-off defeat to France.

-Despite a hand injury, Chapman also played every minute of all three games for England at the 2005 UEFA Women's Championship, now featuring in midfield as she did at club level.
+Despite a hand injury, Chapman also played every minute of all three games for England at UEFA Women's Euro 2005, now featuring in midfield as she did at club level.
 Her initial appearances for the national team had come in central defence.
-At the 2007 FIFA Women's World Cup Chapman started three matches, missing the group game against Argentina after picking up her second booking of the tournament during an impressive performance against Germany.
+At the 2007 FIFA Women's World Cup, Chapman started three matches, missing the group game against Argentina after picking up her second booking of the tournament during an impressive performance against Germany.

 On Chapman's return to the team she scored two goals in a Cyprus Cup win over South Africa in March 2009.
 It was her first appearance for England since October 2007, due to the birth of her second child.
 In May 2009, Chapman was one of the first 17 female players to be given central contracts by The Football Association.
-She was an ever-present in midfield during England's run to the 2009 UEFA Women's Championship final.
-In 2010 Chapman was named FA International Player of the Year for the second time.
+She was an ever-present in midfield during England's run to the final of UEFA Women's Euro 2009.
+In 2010, Chapman was named FA International Player of the Year for the second time.

-Ahead of a March 2011 friendly against United States, Chapman unexpectedly withdrew from the England squad and quit international football.
+Ahead of a March 2011 friendly against the United States, Chapman unexpectedly withdrew from the England squad and quit international football.
 The decision, related to Chapman's family commitments, was reported to have left England's World Cup preparations in disarray.
-Hope Powell praised Chapman as "a wonderful servant to England over the years".
+Powell praised Chapman as "a wonderful servant to England over the years".
 Chapman later confirmed she had been unhappy about a perceived lack of support with childcare costs and arrangements while on international duty.
 At the 2011 World Cup, Powell stressed that the FA had tried hard to accommodate Chapman's requirements: "Katie was away with us in 2009 when we paid for her family to come along but at the end of the day there is not a bottomless pit of money in the women's game."